December 10, 2020

 Here’s a closer look at the four critical elements of a feasible content plan.

 Choosing which of your firm’s advisers deserve the most marketing resources comes down to knowing where the firm has the greatest opportunities to grab new revenue.

 Ideally, the decision derives from firm-level business strategy set by leadership.
 Firm leaders who identify priority practice or industry areas, or create annual strategy documents that identify key growth areas, make the decision for you.

 Marketers who don’t have firm strategies to guide them will most likely have to sit down with leadership to identify which professionals or groups merit the team’s strongest support.

 We’re not advising anyone to simply anoint the biggest rainmakers as your authorities.
-The advisors you’ll want to work with are those who are willing to invest the time and, most importantly, willing to deliver the goods: the insights and perspective that will ensure they are not just heard, but heeded.
+The advisers you’ll want to work with are those who are willing to invest the time and, most importantly, willing to deliver the goods: the insights and perspectives that will ensure they are not just heard, but heeded.

 Audiences: Finding a POV

 What do your target audiences need to know that they’re not getting elsewhere?
 The answer will provide the first critical element of your content plan.

 Traditionally, we rely on the advisers to tell us what their clients and prospects need to know.
 That’s fine – they should know – but it’s also imprecise.
 A cybersecurity consultant might tell you her clients want insights on privacy rules in California – because a single client asked her about it that morning.
 Or because the client they care most about raised the topic.
 Or because they think their clients should care about it – probably just because it’s what they want to say.